Restoration-USU/Ecohydraulics/index.md

 	<!---<a class="hollow button" href="https://usu.instructure.com/courses/683598/"><img src="{{ site.baseurl }}/assets/images/canvas_logo.png">  Spring  2022 Canvas Course <br>WATS 6900</a> -->
 </div>

-*This class is taught every other spring.
-Next planned class is [2024]({{ site.baseurl }}/syllabus/2024_Spring.html).
-Students for whom this schedule does not work are welocme to use the [online lectures]({{ site.baseurl }}/Modules/) and assignments for their own self-paced study.*
+*This class is offered every alternate spring, with the next planned sessions for Spring 2024 and 2026.
+We understand that this schedule may not align with everyone's availability.
+For students whose timelines do not coincide with our regular offerings, we offer the flexibility to access our online  [online lectures]({{ site.baseurl }}/Modules/) and assignments, allowing you to engage in self-paced study.*

 ------
 ## Organization of *this* Course
 <a href="{{ site.baseurl }}/assets/images/pics/Scale.png"><img class="float-right" src="{{ site.baseurl }}/assets/images/pics/Scale200.png"></a>
-When reflecting on what to cover in *this* graduate course in the [Department of Watershed Sciences](https://qcnr.usu.edu/wats/index) we knew we'd be targeting a mixed audience of students including:
+As we designed this graduate course within the [Department of Watershed Sciences](https://qcnr.usu.edu/wats/index), we took into consideration our diverse audience of students, each coming from distinct academic backgrounds:

-- **ecologists** and **fisheries biologists** in our own department with little of the requisite background in hydraulics, open-channel flow, physics, calculus and/or fluvial geomorphology, as well as:
+- **Ecologists** and **Fisheries Biologists** : Many of our students within the department may not have a strong foundation in hydraulics, open-channel flow, physics, calculus, or fluvial geomorphology.
--  **hydrologists** and **geomorphologists**, with little background in fisheries and/or ecology, as well as:
+-  **Hydrologists** and **Geomorphologists** : Some students joining our course might excel in hydrology and geomorphology but may have limited exposure to fisheries and ecology.
--  **[civil engineers](https://engineering.usu.edu/cee/)** with background in hydraulics and fluid mechanics, but maybe limited exposure to fluvial hydraulics in natural systems and lacking background in biology and ecology
+-  **[Civil Engineers](https://engineering.usu.edu/cee/)** : We also welcome civil engineers with a background in hydraulics and fluid mechanics.
+However, their exposure to fluvial hydraulics in natural systems, as well as their background in biology and ecology, may be limited.

 We were worried about focusing on developing specific and narrow skillsets  in running hydraulic models to drive ecohydraulic models, and giving students lots of experience in just a few specific flavor of ecohydraulic models that are typically used to look at fish habitat at reach-scales (e.g. resolving habitat at scale fish use it, but only spanning a reach).
 We decided instead to focus on a specific example that would expose students to the broader management and ecological questions of managing fish populations through studying their habitat (i.e. ecohydraulics).
 We felt this would expose students to a broader swath of concepts and literature, while giving some experience interpreting and running a large diversity of model types from different disciplines necessary to address a population-scale question, while leveraging the mechanistic insights of what are typically finer-scale lines of inquiry in ecohydraulics.